elixir-lang/elixir/lib/elixir/pages/library-guidelines.md

 end
 ```

 This is an anti-pattern not only because it convolutes the calculator logic but also because you put the calculator logic behind a single process that will potentially become a bottleneck in your system, especially as the number of calls grow.
-Instead just define the functions directly:
+Instead, just define the functions directly:

 ```elixir
 def add(a, b) do